The Fenton Collection

 " HLF is so pleased to support this project to bring together and digitise the wonderful Fenton collection of photographic material.
 Thanks to National Lottery players, this internationally significant collection, which shows the evolution of photography, will now be conserved and exhibited, with opportunities for a wide range of people to learn new skills. "

-The Fenton collection is now in the Fox Talbot Museum, and the rest of the year will bring an exciting programme of displays, conservation and photographic demonstrations, ensuring that this extraordinary collection is preserved and presented for ever, for everyone.
+The Fenton Collection will bring to Lacock an exciting programme of displays, conservation and photographic demonstrations, ensuring that this extraordinary collection is preserved and presented for ever, for everyone.